OmarMiniesy/Notes/Defensive Security/Network Security & Traffic Analysis/Network Analysis.md

 - **Active** analysis, also referred to as *in-line* analysis, is when real time analysis is conducted on the packets as they are moving.
 A *network tap*, or a *host with multiple Network Interface Cards* (NICs) is an example.

 ---
+### Analysis in Practice

+Traffic analysis is a dynamic process and it is influenced by what we are looking for.
+The process is comprised of several stages:
+- **Descriptive Analysis**: The process of first describing the issue, then defining what we are looking for and when it happened, and then finally defining where we are looking (scope).
+- **Diagnostic Analysis**: This provides insights through correlation and interpretation.
+It starts by first capturing traffic around the case of the issue, filtering out what is not needed, then inspecting and understanding the remaining captured data.
+- **Predictive Analysis**: Predicts a model for the future by using analysis to identify trends and detect deviations.
+This includes evaluation of the current data and comparing it to both, the baseline, and to known markers of exploitation.
+Done by annotating everything and keeping summaries of relevant details.
+- **Prescriptive Analysis**: This is used to decide on what actions to take, or prescribe the solution.

+However, the approach to analysis can be simplified by doing the following:
+- Starting first with standard [[Protocol]]s and those that are relevant to the organization.
+Begin first with the internet related protocols, then move onto network communication protocols.
+- Start looking for patterns.
+- Start looking for any host to host communication.
+- Look for unique events, such as weird user agents, weird requests, weird ports.

+---